Inclusive Course and Curriculum Design

 What the redesign changed

-The assessment was replaced with a format choice: participants could produce a policy brief in the genre conventions of their own country's public health system, a structured programme recommendation, or a practitioner-facing evidence summary — all of which mapped to the same learning outcome (synthesising evidence to support a public health decision) but reflected the actual formats practitioners use in their real working contexts.
+The assessment was replaced with a format choice.
+Participants could produce a policy brief in the genre conventions of their own country's public health system, a structured programme recommendation, or a practitioner-facing evidence summary — all mapping to the same learning outcome and reflecting formats practitioners use in their working contexts.
+A shared rubric — developed with subject matter experts and piloted with a small beta group — made the criteria explicit regardless of format.
+Competency was evaluated; format was not.

 What the beta review surfaced